DanyMariaLee/nwp_/README.md

 output-file = "output.csv"
 ```

-Script is using `TODAY` as a start date and we will provide `end-date`.
-After reaching this date simpulation stops.
+Script is using `2019-06-15` as a start date and we will provide `end-date` = `2019-06-16`.
+After reaching this date simulation stops.

 Parameter `step` is a calculation step in milliseconds.
 Default 1000 means that we will recalculate weather every 1000 milliseconds.